Insights into the Sri Lankan Property Market – 2020

-The property market in Sri Lanka evolved over the past few decades, from fulfilling a functional role into a multi million construction industry.
+The property market in Sri Lanka evolved over the past few decades, from fulfilling a functional role into multi-million construction industry.
 The end of the civil war in 2009 paved the pathway for numerous infrastructure projects.
-Now, this industry is among the top five contributors for GDP.
+Now, this industry is among the top five contributors to GDP.

 The Residential Property Market